 This is another lengthy sports anime, with 75 episodes that aired between 2012 and 2015.
 The show’s primary focus is basketball, and it’s recognized for its clean animation and fast-paced basketball movements.
 Fans will discover that the episodes fly by and unexpectedly remain up until 3 a.m, viewing over 20 episodes.
 Others have reported getting an adrenaline rush whenever their favorite character wins.
-Some fans complain that the show is unrealistic when it comes to sports, but if you ask me, that’s part of what makes it entertaining and exciting.
-Like the others on our list, the program is not a “good people always win” narrative, so there is a lot of struggle and drama, and the triumphs seem all the more accurate and satisfying for the characters.
+Some fans complain that the show is unrealistic when it comes to sports.
+But if you ask me, that’s part of what makes it entertaining and exciting.
+Like the others on our list, the program is not a “good people always win” narrative.
+So there is a lot of struggle and drama, and the triumphs seem all the more accurate and satisfying for the characters.

 Free!
 Iwatobi Swim Club

 Free! is a fan-service-driven anime that gained a lot of interest.
 It was made for individuals who enjoy watching a lot of gorgeous men swim and sparkle in the water.
 That was expected, but it astonished the anime world by attracting fans who liked the show for reasons other than its fan service.
 The artwork is stunning and makes you want to go swimming.
 One of its advantages, similar to Haikyuu, is the character connections.
-We won’t give anything away about the finale, but the characters’ relationships evolve rather interesting.
+We won’t give anything away about the finale, but the characters’ relationships evolve rather interestingly.

 Itsuki Minami needs no introduction, everyone has heard of the Eastside’s “Babyface.”
 He’s the most challenging student in Higashi Junior High School, charming outside but deadly harsh when the situation demands it.
 Itsuki also lives with the enigmatic and seductive Noyamano sisters.
 Life is never boring, but it gets hazardous when Itsuki leads his school to victory over a band of vengeful Westside punks.
 He now risks losing his school, his friends, and all his values.
 The Noyamano ladies, however, came to Itsuki’s rescue at his darkest hour.
-They can teach him a valuable talent that will defend their school from the criminals’ siege while also introducing Itsuki to a fascinating and scary new world.
+They can teach him a valuable talent.
+That will defend their school from the criminals’ siege while also introducing Itsuki to a fascinating and scary new world.

 Hajime no Ippo

 Yuki Machida was obliged to become responsible for her numerous siblings at an early age as the eldest child of a large family.
-She is all too accustomed to disappointment and the anguish of hiding her genuine sentiments since she is used to making sacrifices for others.
+She is all too accustomed to disappointment.
+The anguish of hiding her genuine sentiments since she is used to making sacrifices for others.
 Despite her expectations, Machida accepts the position of basketball club manager to get closer to her crush.
 On the other hand, Shou Naruse joins the squad at the start of the new academic year.
 He’s a gifted musician that developed an interest in Machida.
-Despite how tenacious he is regarding gaining her love—from kissing her without warning to asking for permission to grope her. she seems unaffected by his efforts.
+Despite how tenacious he is regarding gaining her love.
+From kissing her without warning to asking for permission to grope her. she seems unaffected by his efforts.
 When Naruse makes no attempt to hide his wants, keeping her calm and focused on basketball becomes a much more difficult chore.

 Kokou no Hito